bitcoin-s/bitcoin-s/docs/contributing.md

 ### Running the applications

-When running the applications configuration placed in `bitcoin-s.conf` in the current data directory gets picked up.
+When running the application's configuration placed in `bitcoin-s.conf` in the current data directory gets picked up.
 For linux this is by default `$HOME/.bitcoin-s/`, so the file you should edit would be `$HOME/.bitcoin-s/bitcoin-s.conf`.